nayhallbaqai/AndroidTechTestPokemon/README.md

 9. After tapping a card the user will be presented with two new cards.
 10. When a user gains 5 points the user will be shown a success screen.

-You are required to complete RoundFactoryImpl to implement points 2 and 3 above.
+You are required to complete RoundFactoryImpl to implement points 2 and 3 above, and you are required to provide the above tests.

 ##### Submission